rundel/parsermd/tests/testthat/_snaps/rmd_node.md

 # rmd_node_options assignment works

-    Setting options is not supported for objects of type <list>.
+    Setting options is only supported for objects of type <rmd_chunk> this object has class <list>.

 ---

-    Setting options is not supported for objects of type <data.frame>.
+    Setting options is only supported for objects of type <rmd_chunk> this object has class <data.frame>.

 ---